Pyth3rEx/PYT-Core/README.md

 3. If you're using QBCore, ensure that you have the QBCore framework already installed and configured.
 4. Add `ensure PYT_Core` to your server's `server.cfg` file.
 5. Restart your server, or load the resource for the first time via the console.
+6. Check `shared/shared.lua` for all exports and their documentation!

 ## Configuration